How Much Fiber is in Apple Juice?

 1. Juicing Removes Most of the Fiber

-The majority of the fiber in apples is found in the skin and the pulp.
 When apple juice is prepared with a blender, it extracts the liquid and leaves behind the skin, seeds, and pulp.
-That’s why apple juice has almost no fiber compared to the fruit itself.
+This is the reason why apple juice has almost no fiber compared to the fruit itself.

 2. The Pulp is Left Out

 There is a lot of fiber in apple pulp.
-During the juicing process, the pulp gets separated to make the juice clearer.
-While this gives the juice a smooth look, it also removes the fiber your body needs.
+During the juicing process, the pulp removed to make the juice clearer.

 3. Processing Strips it Further

-Many apple juices are filtered and pasteurized during production.
-Filtration removes even small fiber particles, while pasteurization doesn’t add any nutrients back.
+Filtration removes even small fiber particles, while refining does not add any nutrients back.
 These steps result in a fiber-free product.

 4. Juice Has Different Nutrition